Filtrations of Tope Spaces of Oriented Matroids: Background

 Let $M$ be an oriented matroid on ground set $E$ of rank $d$.
 Recall that the complement of the support $\supp(L)$ of a covector $L$ is a flat of the underlying matroid, and we define the dimension of a covector as the rank of such a flat.

-The {\em Salvetti complexes} are topological models for the ``complexification'' of $M$: as stated in the introduction, when $M$ is an oriented matroid realised by a real hyperplane arrangement, the Salvetti complexes are deformation retracts of the complement of the complexification of the arrangement \cite{Sal87}.
+The {\em Salvetti complexes} are topological models for the ``complexification'' of $M$: as stated in the introduction, when $M$ is an oriented matroid realised by a real hyperplane arrangement, the Salvetti complexes are deformation retracts of the complement of the complexification of the arrangement \cite{DDP_Sal, Sal87}; see also the alternative proof for simplicial arrangement case due to Paris \cite{Paris93}.

 We describe two realisations of the Salvetti complex.
 The finer version describes the complex as a simplicial complex.

 \begin{definition} The {\em fine Salvetti complex} $\widetilde{\Sal}_M$ of $M$ is the order complex of the {\em Salvetti poset} where $w(L,T)\leq w(L', T')$ if $L'\leq L$ and $T=L\circ T'$. \end{definition}